filler for includes

 The old QANTAS hangar is still there, tucked in behind the netball courts, and is open to the public.
 (Access is via Lampe St)

-New runways were built during the second world war and are still being used by both military and civilian planes.
-The Aviation Heritage Museum has more displays including a US Air Force B 52 bomber, which were frequent visitors until recently
+The Aviation Heritage Museum has more displays including a US Air Force B 52 bomber, which were frequent visitors until recentl.

-Darwin is still an important Hub for international flights
+Darwin is still an important Hub for international flights.

 View Original Darwin Runway in a larger map